NewGraphEnvironment/fpr/README.md

 <br>

-Reporting is generated with `bookdown` from `Rmarkdown`.
-Many workflows rely on provincial data input spreadsheets including:
+The reporting that this package serves to help line up is generated with `bookdown` from `Rmarkdown` so there are many dependencies such as `knitr` and `KableExtra`.
+Additionally, of key importance workflows rely on provincial British Columbia data input spreadsheets with version updates.
+As of 2022-04-13 the provincial templates included:

  + Populated [Fish Data Submission Spreadsheet Template - V 2.0, January 20, 2020 ](https://www2.gov.bc.ca/gov/content/environment/plants-animals-ecosystems/fish/fish-and-fish-habitat-data-information/fish-data-submission/submit-fish-data#submitfish)